(RATIFIED AT THE MDTSEA SPRING CONFERENCE 2018)

 Section 1: There shall be a Board of Directors whose membership shall consist of the following MDTSEA members:

-(e) A representative from the Minnesota Department of Children, Families and Learning to be approved by the Executive Committee
+(f) A representative from the Minnesota Department of Public Safety to be approved by the Executive Committee

 (h) One member from each of the divisions